Medication and Immunization Policies

 All students enrolling in the Fort Payne City School System must show proof of immunization in accordance with the guidelines set forth by the State of Alabama Department of Public Health.
 A State of Alabama Certificate of Immunization (blue slip) must be provided to the school upon registration.

-A minimum of four Diptheria, Tetanus, and Pertussis Vaccines (DTP) are required.
-A minimum of three Polio Vaccines are required if the third dose is given after age four years.
-The Measles, Mumps and Rubella Vaccine are to be given on or after age one year and another in thirty days.
-The Varicella Vaccine is due at age one year or the date of disease is to be entered on the form.
+A minimum of four Diphtheria, Tetanus, and Pertussis Vaccines (DTP) are required.
+A minimum of three Polio Vaccines are required if the third dose is given after the age of four years.
+The Measles, Mumps and Rubella Vaccine should be administered to children aged 12 to 15 months, and the second dose is required for children aged 4–6 years of age.
+The Varicella Vaccine is administered to children aged 12 to 15 months.
+The second dose is required for children aged 4–6 years of age, unless there is a documented case of Chicken Pox on the certificate of immunization (blue slip).

 Head Lice and Meningitis Information